Bira/octopus-carnival/_posts/2023-05-16-neverwinter-delzoun-heir.md

 help a dwarf of any class become even more survivable.
-I know this is one of the themes that locks you into a single ancestry, but it would be quite funny to have a non-dwarf PC who is a true heir because they were adopted into a dwarven family.
+I know this is one of the themes that locks you into a single ancestry, but it would be quite funny to have a non-dwarf PC who is a true heir because they were adopted into a dwarven family that can trace their line to Delzoun.
 If I was trying to make Carrot Ironfoundersson as a 4e PC, I'd give him this theme.

 Story-wise, this is probably the best way to involve your party in the search for Gauntlgrym.
 It's easy to justify multiple PCs having it, and you could build